Computing the proportional veto core: Selecting from the core

-Proportional veto power guarantees that the core is non-empty.
-Moreover, any anonymous veto function with a non-empty core must include the proportional veto core \citep{Moulin1981}; it is thus the smallest solution possible.
+Proportional veto power guarantees that the veto core is non-empty.
+Moreover, any anonymous veto function with a non-empty core must include the proportional veto core \citep[p.
+411]{Moulin1981}; it is thus the smallest solution possible.
 In general, however, it is not a singleton.
-In fact, with the Impartial Culture assumption the core tends to be unreasonably large (Table~\ref{tab:coresize}).
-Indeed, in the case of a large number of voters and a small number of candidates, we can demonstrate that the core will contain half the candidates on average.
+In fact, with the Impartial Culture assumption, where all preference orders are generated uniformly and independently, the veto core tends to be unreasonably large (Table~\ref{tab:coresize}).
+Indeed, in the case of a large number of voters and a small number of candidates, we can demonstrate that the veto core will contain half the candidates on average.

-\begin{proposition} With the Impartial Culture assumption and fixed $m$, as $n\ria\infty$ the following are true: \begin{enumerate} \item With probability one, the proportional veto core consists of the candidates which are ranked last by less than $\frac{n}{m}$ voters; \item The expected size of the proportional veto core is half the candidates. \end{enumerate} \end{proposition} \begin{proof} Fix a set of candidates, $B$, $|B|=m-q, 1\leq q\leq m-1$, and fix a candidate~$c$ not in $B$.
-We will show that the probability of the existence of a coalition blocking $c$ with blocking set $B$ is $\frac{1}{2}$ if $q=1$, and 0 otherwise.
-This will establish 1 and 2.
+\begin{restatable}{proposition}{ICcoresize} With the Impartial Culture assumption and a fixed number of candidates $m\geq 2$, as $n\ria\infty$, the following are true: \begin{enumerate} \item With probability approaching one, the veto core consists of the candidates which are ranked last by less than $\frac{n}{m}$ voters; \item The expected size of the veto core goes to half the candidates. \end{enumerate} \end{restatable}